 Recently, a story has come out about a Rhode Island man who allegedly made over a million dollars selling fake construction bonds around the country.
 This scheme was able to go on for years since few claims were made, meaning the surety was left largely unused.
 Still, many municipalities around the country failed to provide adequate oversight to catch this thief.
 It wasn’t until a developer named John Gauvin found out that a surety bond he had acquired from this phony supplier was, as he put it to WPRI in New Hampshire, “not worth the paper it was written on.”

 Gauvin continued, “I was shocked to see how much money he made.
 I’m totally blown away that so many towns and cities never checked on these bonds.”
-This is one of many stories that underlies the need to only work with reputable surety bond providers.
+This is one of many stories that underlie the need to only work with reputable surety bond providers.

 Some fraudulent sureties have the gusto to mislead federal developers, despite the risks.
 On federally funded projects, surety bond requirements are often more strict than private projects.
 When four subcontractors working on a University of Massachusetts (UMass) construction project filed a complaint against the general contractor, it turned out that the performance bond acquired for the project was a fake—even the notary stamp was fudged.
 Not only that, but an investigation uncovered that this fake surety had been scamming developers and contractors around the country, with many uncollectible judgments made.
 UMass was also under fire for not properly vetting the fake surety company.
 For more information on this story, check out the American Bar Association’s article on it.